Alekssandher/reichan-blog/content/post/hello.md

 ![Rei liying under the blanket](images/posts/the-rise-of-reichan/rei-sleeping-under-the-blanket.jpg "Rei liying under the blanket")

-We are here to celebrate the rise of Reichan, but what's Reichan you must be asking yourself.
-Reichan Is a completely (not at all) chan, we are building our own API with TypeScript and for the next we'll make a simple html/css based interface.
+Welcome to the journey of Reichan!
+You might be wondering, "What exactly is Reichan?"
+Well, it's a completely (not at all) chan, and we’re diving deep into building a custom API with TypeScript.
+## Building Reichan: From Concept to Code

+Our project is focused on developing an API that serves as the backbone of the Reichan platform.
+By leveraging TypeScript, we aim to create a scalable, easy-to-maintain system that can grow alongside our needs.
+The process has been both challenging and exciting, but we’re learning more every day.

+## What's Next?
+A Simple Web Interface

+While the core of Reichan is all about the API, we’re not stopping there.
+The next phase of the project will involve creating a clean, simple interface using just HTML and CSS.
+This will allow users to interact with Reichan’s functionalities in an intuitive way.

+Stay tuned as we continue to build and expand Reichan!
+If you're a developer, or just someone interested in how APIs come to life, we’ll be sharing updates and insights throughout the journey.